 We hope that you will be happy with your accommodation.
 We like to place our students with families who will talk to them and treat them as members of the household.
+Please them and treat them as members of the household.
 Please give your host family your mobile phone number as soon as you arrive so they can contact you if necessary.